Each Biosphere site is intended to fulfill three complementary and mutually reinforcing functions:

 - Transition Area: 395,552 hectares

-Fundy National Park has been selected as the Core Area of the Fundy Biosphere Reserve for several reasons.
+Fundy National Park has been selected as the Core Area of the Fundy Biosphere Region for several reasons.
 It is a large contiguous area with a low level of natural or man made disturbance over the past 60 years, it has long-term legal protection under federal legislation and it is dedicated to preserving the ecological integrity of its lands.
 In addition, there is an open dialogue with adjacent land managers intended to reach reasonable decisions related to mitigating the potential effects of operational projects.
 It also has an active habitat restoration program that is promoted outside, as well as inside the park.

-Buffer Zones typically surround or are adjacent to the Core Area in Biosphere Reserves.
+Buffer Zones typically surround or are adjacent to the Core Area in Biosphere Regions.
 They are managed in ways that support the conservation objectives of the Core Area.
 Buffer Zones may be used for cooperative activities compatible with sound ecological practices, including environmental education, recreation, ecotourism and applied and basic research.
 These areas also represent a transition in the intensity of land use ranging from legally protected areas to lands that are being intensively managed for resource extraction.

-In the Fundy Biosphere Reserve, the Buffer Zone includes all the other protected areas, conservation areas and special management areas that exist in the region.
+In the Fundy Biosphere Region, the Buffer Zone includes all the other protected areas, conservation areas and special management areas that exist in the region.
 Rationale for inclusion of all protected areas in the Buffer Zone is that most have been in existence for a relatively short time period compared to Fundy National Park.
 Management strategies for some of these protected Buffer Zones are evolving and there is subjectivity involved in the degree of protection and utilization permitted in the various Buffer Zones.

-The Transition Area in the Fundy Biosphere Reserve is made up of provincial Crown lands, federal Crown lands, large industrial freehold forest lands, small private woodlots, agricultural and dyked marshlands, municipalities, roads, highways and energy corridors.
+The Transition Area in the Fundy Biosphere Region is made up of provincial Crown lands, federal Crown lands, large industrial freehold forest lands, small private woodlots, agricultural and dyked marshlands, municipalities, roads, highways and energy corridors.

 The ecosystems of the Bay of Fundy were subject to a wide variety of human-influences that brought about significant change in the landscape, distribution of species, and supply of habitat for those species.
-The primary objective of the Fundy Biosphere Reserve, in terms of its Transition Area, is to create a multi-sector forum to facilitate the analyses of changes and potential environmental consequences.
+The primary objective of the Fundy Biosphere Region, in terms of its Transition Area, is to create a multi-sector forum to facilitate the analyses of changes and potential environmental consequences.
 Developing and sharing knowledge across resource sectors helps to plan for the conservation and restoration of native biodiversity.
 Communities are also encouraged to use and manage resources in a sustainable manner.